Tethyshadros: Discovery and naming

 Sometime in the 1980s, Alceo Tarlao and Giorgio Rimoli reported finding fragments of dinosaur bone while prospecting for rare bones.
-The abandoned quarry these were found in was only 100m inland, at Villagio del Pescatore, Trieste Province, Italy.
+The abandoned quarry these were found in was only 100m inland, at Villagio del Pescatore, Trieste Province, Italy, in what is now known as the Villagio del Pescatore palaeontological locality.
 It was from this quarry that a nearly complete hadrosaur skeleton was discovered in 1994.
 Lying on a vertical rockface, the specimen required a difficult excavation process, involving the removal of over 300 cubic metres of mineral and use of large equipment.
 Palaeontologist Fabio Della Vacchia among others served as scientific director for the excavation.
 Many other fossils, including various other hadrosaur specimens, were uncovered in the process.
 The main skeleton was not extracted until 1999.
 The significance of the find was immediately recognized, being the oldest hadrosaur known from the Europe and the most complete large dinosaur skeleton found on the continent since the 19th century discovery of Iguanodon remains at Bernissart, Belgium.

 The find was embedded in a fossil-bearing chalkstone lens, measuring ten metres thick and seventy metres in diameter.
 This lens were tougth to pertain to the Liburnia Formation.
-Based on the presence of foraminiferan Murciella cuvillieri and alligatoroid Acynodon, in addition to geologic data, the hadrosaur fossil dated to the Campanian-Maastrichtian boundary, around 70 million years ago., an age recently re-evaluated by more recent studies to 81.5-80.5 million years ago and to the Calcare di Aurisina formation.
+Based on the presence of foraminiferan Murciella cuvillieri and hylaeochampsid Acynodon, in addition to geologic data, the hadrosaur fossil dated to the Campanian-Maastrichtian boundary, around 70 million years ago., an age recently re-evaluated by more recent studies to 81.5-80.5 million years ago and to the Lipica Formation.

 Upon the completion of excavation, the five tonne block containing the specimen proved too large for transportation.
 As such, it was separated into six separate blocks; these blocks were then further reduced in size by cutting off sections of rock containing none of the fossil.
 Once finally recovered, it was brought to the Museo Civico di Storia Naturale di Trieste (MCSNT) in the city of Trieste, though it was catalogued as property of the Italian State (SI) rather than under the museum.
 There, the specimen underwent 2800 hours of preparation (the process of removing the fossil from the rock matrix).
 This done was done through spraying diluted formic acid capable of dissolving the surrounding rock but not the fossil, which had a different chemical composition.
 Such spraying treatments were done in hour long sessions, followed by rinsing and preservation of removed bones with a special resin.
 This process was finished in December 2000, when the specimen was publicly presented.
 It was at this point that the specimen gained the nickname "Antonio", given to it in press reports.
 In 2004, a book on dinosaurs in Italy by Cristiano Dal Sasso was published which dedicated a chapter to the subject of the hadrosaurs from Trieste.
 The Villagio del Pescatore site is one of very traces of dinosaurs ever found in the country.
 The only others are the single exceptional specimen of the tiny theropod Scipionyx (discovered one year earlier than Antonio), a theropod from Saltrio, and some footprints belonging to various groups.